saucelabs/testrunner-toolkit/docs/FAQS.md

 -->

 ## Why Do I See This Error?
-If you see a message that looks like `Misconfigured -- Unsupported OS/browser/version/device combo: OS: '*', Browser: 'googlechrome', Version: '*.', Device: 'unspecified'` in your Job's metadata, rest assured that your Job has appropriately succeeded or failed, depending on the test results themselves and independent of this error message.
-It is an artifact of our early beta and will be addressed soon.
+If you see the following message in your Job's metadata: `Misconfigured -- Unsupported OS/browser/version/device combo: OS: '*', Browser: 'googlechrome', Version: '*.', Device: 'unspecified'`, it is an artifact of our early beta and will be addressed soon.
+Rest assured that your Job should appropriately succeed or fail depending on the test results themselves and in spite of this error message.

 ## Do My Tests Run In The Sauce Labs Cloud?
 No. The testrunner toolkit and, more specifically saucectl, launches tests in a docker container that is local to your environment.
 Only the test *results and assets* are uploaded to Sauce Labs for reporting purposes.